 The publication analyzes from multiple perspectives the methods that enable middle-aged and older women to age with vitality and beauty and features persons serving as observers who actually put these methods into practice.
-Through this publication, we hope to spur a new awareness about the powers of cosmetics among all women who take an interest in their physical and mental
+Through this publication, we hope to spur a new awareness about the powers of cosmetics among all women who take an interest in their physical and mental health.

-Summary of Publication Title of Publication: Cosmetic Therapy - The new aspect of empowering mind and body Publisher: Nikkei Business Publications, Inc. Editing: Shiseido's Beauty Solution Development Center Price: ¥1,600 plus tax health.
 Such women include persons affiliated with the cosmetics and beauty industries, persons involved with social welfare and nursing care, and college students and researchers with an interest in beauty and cosmetics research.